AdvPrefix: An Objective for Nuanced LLM Jailbreaks: Experiments

-\textbf{Benefits from optimizing the entire attack prompt.} \Cref{tab:gcg-no-goals} shows that optimizing the entire attack prompt, rather than just the suffix, nearly eliminates direct refusals.
-With the original objective, the ASR increases on Llama-2 and Llama-3.1 but drops on Llama-3 and Gemma-2, due to more frequent incomplete and unfaithful responses.
-In contrast, by mitigating misspecification, our single-prefix objective increases the ASR from 39\% to 73\% on Llama-2, and from 70\% to 80\% on Llama-3, and never hurts the ASR.
-This improvement highlights a limitation of the common approach, which optimizes only the attack suffix after the malicious request.
-Optimizing the entire attack prompt, similar to manual and black-box attacks, avoids starting with the malicious request that may put the model on a defensive mode, and removes an optimization constraint.
+\textbf{Benefits from stronger optimization: full prompt optimization.} \Cref{tab:gcg_autodan_merged} shows that optimizing the entire attack prompt, rather than just the suffix, almost eliminates direct refusals for GCG attacks.
+However, the original objective yields inconsistent ASR changes due to more incomplete and unfaithful responses.
+By mitigating misspecification, AdvPrefix consistently increases ASR (e.g., Llama-2: $39\%$ to $73\%$; Llama-3: $70\%$ to $80\%$), highlighting its capability to take advantage of this less restrictive threat model.